Minnesota Rep. Jim Hagedorn dies at 59 after cancer battle

 Jennifer Carnahan said in a Facebook post Friday that Hagedorn "passed away peacefully" Thursday night.

-“Jim loved our country and loved representing the people of southern Minnesota," wrote Carnahan, a former state chair of the Republican Party of Minnesota.
+"Jim loved our country and loved representing the people of southern Minnesota," Carnahan wrote.
 "Every moment of every day he lived his dream by serving others.
-There was no stronger conservative in our state than my husband; and it showed in how he voted, led and fought for our country.”
+There was no stronger conservative in our state than my husband; and it showed in how he voted, led and fought for our country."

 Under state law, Gov. Tim Walz must call a special election to fill the vacancy.
-Hagedorn's district leans Republican, but he carried it only by narrow margins in 2018 and 2020 — winning by 3 points in 2020.
+Hagedorn's district leans Republican, and that didn't change much when the state's new congressional district maps were released Tuesday.
+Hagedorn carried the district by less than half a percentage point over Democrat Dan Feehan in 2018 and by 3 points in a rematch in 2020.
+No Democrats have launched campaigns for the seat in the current cycle.
+President Donald Trump carried the district with nearly 54% of the vote in 2020.

 Hagedorn was diagnosed with stage IV kidney cancer in February 2019, shortly after he began his first term, and just a couple months after he married Carnahan, then state chairwoman for the Minnesota Republican Party.